-An espresso is comprised of two simple ingredients: coffee beans and water.
-Ensuring you are using high quality beans and water are paramount to achieving a great tasting espresso.
-But did you know that the quality of the beans you use also plays a key role on how well your espresso machine works?
+An espresso coffee is comprised of two simple ingredients: coffee beans and water.
+Ensuring you are using high quality coffee beans and water are paramount to achieving a great tasting espresso.
+But did you know that the quality of the coffee beans you use also plays a key role on how well your espresso machine works?

 Let’s start by saying that there are no such thing as "espresso beans".
 They are only coffee beans.
 What distinguishes coffee beans is their roast.
-Roasted coffee can range from light to dark.
+Roasted coffee beans can range from light to dark.

 Technically speaking, any bean can be used to make an espresso – espresso is a coffee brewing method.
 However, in order to achieve the rich, deep, bold, and smooth taste that defines an espresso, the beans used need to be roasted from medium to medium-dark range.
 It is this type of roast that will produce what we consider an espresso complete with a rich, velvety crema.